Rashidun Caliphate: Ali's reign (656–661)

 Ali ibn Abi Talib (علي ابن أبي طالب) was Muhammad's cousin and son-in-law.
-The fourth caliph in Sunni Islam, in Shia Islam, Ali is considered the rightful successor of Muhammad whose appointment was announced at the event of Ghadir Khumm and earlier in his prophetic mission.
+The fourth Rashidun caliph in Sunni Islam, Ali is considered the rightful successor of Muhammad in Shia Islam, whose appointment was a divine decree by Muhammad that was announced at the event of Ghadir Khumm and earlier in his prophetic mission.

-Among the good and significant deeds he is credited with in Islamic literature, is being the first male to embrace Islam and the person who offered his support when Muhammad first presented Islam to his relatives; facilitating Muhammad's safe escape to Medina by risking his life as the decoy; swearing a pact of brotherhood with Muhammad in Medina; taking the hand of Muhammad's daughter, Fatimah, in marriage; acting as Muhammad's secretary in Medina, and serving as his deputy during the expedition of Tabuk, being (according to many) the most able warrior in Muhammad's army and one of the two Muslim men who represented Islam against a Christian delegation from Najran; and playing a key role in the collection of the Quran, the central text of Islam.
+In Islamic literature, Ali is credited with significant deeds, including being the first male to embrace Islam and the person who offered his support when Muhammad first presented Islam to his relatives; facilitating Muhammad's safe escape to Medina by risking his life as the decoy; swearing a pact of brotherhood with Muhammad in Medina; taking the hand of Muhammad's daughter Fatima in marriage; acting as Muhammad's secretary in Medina, and serving as his deputy during the expedition of Tabuk, being (according to many) the most able warrior in Muhammad's army and one of the two Muslim men who represented Islam before a Christian delegation from Najran.